Summerfest Facility Access

 American Family Insurance Amphitheater Accessibility Performances

 Availability of tickets for accessible seating include but are not limited to people who: use wheelchairs, are blind or visually impaired or who are deaf or hard-of-hearing.
-Tickets can be purchased by contacting the Summerfest Box Office at (414) 273-2600 (voice/TTY).
+Tickets can be purchased by contacting the Summerfest Box Office at (414) 273-2600 (voice/TTY) or email us at ADATicketRequest@summerfest.com.
 Online ordering of accessible seating is also available through Ticketmaster at ticketmaster.com.
+A map can be found here.

-For all Summerfest concerts, Amphitheater aide volunteers are available to assist persons with disabilities, the elderly, or those who need special assistance to their concert seats.
+For all Summerfest concerts, volunteer ushers are available to assist any persons who have disabilities, the elderly, or those who need special assistance to their concert seats.

 Ground Stage Performances